tmullin/jshmanager-jshm/Readme.txt

 Installation:
 -------------
+JSHManager is distributed as a zip file as well as a self-extracting archive for Windows.

-Simply unzip JSHManager-W.X.Y.Z.zip to a folder of your choice.
+Simply extract JSHManager-x.y.z.r.zip/exe to a folder of your choice.
 It is recommended to create a folder specifically for JSHManager (perhaps called "JSHManager") because it will create a sub-folder called "data" where settings and the database files will be stored.